 Gua sha therapy is also known as cao gio, khoud lam, and ga sal in different Asian countries [1].
 “Gua” refers to uni-directional, instrument-assisted (often a spoon, coin, or buffalo horn) scraping at specific acupuncture points and meridians on the body.
 “Sha” refers to the rash-like redness associated with the therapy, as blood is brought to the surface of the skin [1].

 Gua sha therapy is a 2000-year-old, but still widely-used, noninvasive healing technique in East Asia [1].
-A recent study published in Taipei reported that Gua sha therapy was the third most accepted manual therapy for the management of musculoskeletal pain, after acupuncture and Chinese tui na therapy [1].
+A recent study published in Taipei reported that Gua sha therapy was the third most accepted manual therapy for the management of musculoskeletal discomfort, after acupuncture and Chinese tui na therapy [1].
 Approximately 25% of the general population in a Hong Kong community receive Gua sha therapy from Complementary and Alternative Medicine practitioners for the management of pain-related conditions [1].

 While cupping and Gua sha are different practices, they both work on the principle of stimulating blood flow and microcirculation.
 They guide “chi” or “qi” energy and circulating nutrients to the areas of the body where they are most needed.
 They are also meant to stimulate the movement of lymph and the removal of toxins from areas in which they may be stuck.